 Some criminal masterminds appear out of nowhere.
 Ridouan Taghi is that type of gangster.
 The Moroccan-Dutch drug boss wasn’t known to the public or police until he had already flooded Europe with drugs and littered the streets with bullet-riddled bodies.
-Now, he is a most wanted fugitive.
+It wasn't long before he became one of Europe's most wanted fugitives.

-Born on December 20, 1977, in the small Dutch city of Vianen, Taghi allegedly eased into his role as one of Europe’s biggest narcotics traffickers by inheriting the routes his grandpa used to smuggle hashish from Morocco to Europe.
+Born on December 20, 1977, in Morocco and raised in the small Dutch city of Vianen, Taghi allegedly eased into his role as one of Europe’s biggest narcotics traffickers by inheriting the routes his grandpa used to smuggle hashish from Morocco to Europe.
 This is vehemently denied by Taghi’s lawyer, however, who says Taghi’s grandfather was a respected mayor until his retirement.

 If this is how Taghi got his start in the underworld then he was able to keep an extremely low profile for a very long time.
 The first time his name is mentioned in a police report is in 2015 when authorities bust a hit team which committed murders ordered by organized crime bosses.
 Taghi was never charged in that investigation.